Last updated on 28 September 2022 by William Blesch (Legal and data protection research writer at TermsFeed)

 Remember that a review like this is optional and is not affiliated with Google in any way.
 Further, it's a security review that you'll have to pay for, and you'll be held responsible by Google for ensuring that all your declarations in this regard are truthful, complete, and accurate.

-In fact, almost all of these data types fall under the same categories listed in major data and privacy protection laws, such as Europe's General Data Protection Regulation (GDPR) and California's Consumer Privacy Act (CCPA).
+Almost all of these data types fall under the same categories listed in major data and privacy protection laws, such as Europe's General Data Protection Regulation (GDPR) and California's Consumer Privacy Act (CCPA).

 With that said, here are the categories and data types about which you need to be aware.